opsdis/monitor-exporter/README.md

     monitor_<check_command>_<perfname>_<unit>

-For some checks this does not work well like for the `self_check_by_snmp_disk_usage_v3` check command where the perfname are the unique mount paths.
+For some check commands this does not work well like for the `self_check_by_snmp_disk_usage_v3` check command where the perfname are the unique mount paths.
 For checks where the perfname is defined depending on a specific name, you can change it so the perfname becomes a label instead.
 This is defined in the configuration like:

 ```yaml